Doors will

 Booking is essential: please contact danielle@daniellearnaud.com

-at Aviva Studios in Manchester in September 2023.
+and launched at Aviva Studios in Manchester in September

 FACTORY WORKS is an audio artwork and film created by artist

-Nabihah Iqbal, film-maker Mark Thomas, Design Agency North and
+DJ Nabihah Iqbal, film-maker Mark Thomas, Design Agency

-the construction workers and manufacturers involved in the creation
+North and the construction workers and manufacturers involved

-of Aviva Studios, a landmark new cultural space in Manchester
+in the creation of Aviva Studios, a landmark new cultural

-of change, Neville Gabie was commissioned by Factory International
+moments of change, Neville Gabie was commissioned by Factory

-in 2019 to develop a project that would celebrate the construction
+International in 2019 to develop a project that would celebrate

 In addition, FACTORY WORKS features a short film created

-Soup Collective.
-The film is a celebration of the people, sound
+studio Soup Collective.
+The film is a celebration of the

-and skill involved in the creation of Aviva Studios and offers
+people, sound and skill involved in the creation of Aviva

-a glimpse behind the scenes of the build.
-The film features
+Studios and offers a glimpse behind the scenes of the build.

-the whole workforce involved in the creation of the record.
+The film features the whole workforce involved in the creation

 1,500 copies of a limited edition vinyl record were produced